NunoSempere/predict-resolve-tally/README.md

 [ -f /home/nuno/Documents/PRT ] && . /home/nuno/Documents/PRT
 ```

-Google "where is my .bashrc file stackoverflow" if you don't know where your file
+Google "where is my .bashrc file stackoverflow" if you don't know where your bash file is.

 ### 2. Change the directory.